Sandrine-CP/blog-preview-card/SC-README.md

 ## My process

-Start with structuring html content with tags for better visibility Adding html elements such as svg, tags img, h1, h2... attributes and classes.
+Start with structuring html content with tags for better visibility Adding html elements such as svg, tags img, h1, h2...attributes and classes.
 Add stylesheet to manage css reset

 ### Built with